ThijnK/JUGE/docs/MAZE.md

 - Added JDK 21 installation to the Dockerfile, as Maze targets Java 21 rather than Java 8.
 - Added Z3 installation to the Dockerfile, as Maze requires Z3.
 - Added a runtool implementation for Maze according to the format required by the JUGE framework.
+- Added a runtool implementation for Kex according to the format required by the JUGE framework.
 - Other minor changes to fix issues with the framework or make things easier to use.

 The benchmark subjects were added in the `benchmarks_maze` directory, see the [README](/infrastructure/benchmarks_maze/README.md) in that directory for details.